juju/docs/src/en/credentials.md

       user: administrator@xyz.com
 ```

-!!!
-Note:
-    Authentication type `access-key` is not available on
 Credentials are added to Juju on a per-cloud basis.
 To add credentials for the
 defined 'azure' cloud, for instance, we would do this: